How to design a mobile app in Figma - a short guide for those just starting out

 To do this, click (+) again, with your Frame selected, under the Layout grid.
 Choose the preferred count of columns, their gutter (the space between them), and their margins (that space at the edges).
 After that, you need to pay attention in the future if everything is aligned correctly.

-Start adding content to your wireframe
+Start adding content

 Once you move from low-fidelity wireframes to more high-fidelity ones, you need to start adding more content to it.
 All the different shapes and shades of grey boxes need to be replaced with the final content of the pages.
 Fill those boxes with images, illustrations, text (actual copy, not Lorem Ipsum), etc.